JimDesu/basis-lang/spec.md

 **A live batch of N individual obligations: intrinsically O(N).** N simultaneously live obligated values require N discharge entries; no representation choice avoids it.
 The mitigation is structural &mdash; stream rather than batch, so each obligation is acquired and discharged within an iteration and never coexists with the others, collapsing the case to the free one.

-The one standing structural cost is on object types whose fields can hold escaping obligated values: each such field needs room for a per-value discharge entry, used or not per value, because obligation-ness is recorded by the value and not the type.
+The one standing structural cost is on object types with fields not marked `.static` (&sect;10.17) &mdash; the fields that can hold escaping obligated values: each such field needs room for a per-value discharge entry, used or not per value, because obligation-ness is recorded by the value and not the type.
 The entry records which sink the field would fire and is consulted when the field is finalized explicitly; retirement never walks it (&sect;10.16).
 Object types without such fields pay nothing; there are no global tables and no per-value tags on the common path.
 Types usable as source receivers carry one head word for the liveness machinery of &sect;10.14, paid per receiver-capable type and consulted only where an acknowledged blind escape exists.
 The cost follows wherever the obligation lives: arena-style allocation concentrates it on the single arena handle and leaves every node free, while malloc-style per-node ownership pays per node.

 **Where obligations may rest.** An obligation anchors only to an identity-bearing, lifetime-tracked location &mdash; a top-level slot or an object field &mdash; never a byte offset inside a buffer-backed aggregate.
 A record field, a union member, or a typed-buffer element is a byte offset within a value that copies wholesale; there is nowhere to attach the anchor, and a store into one is an ordinary byte copy that leaves the obligation on the source and yields an unobligated copy.
 The unifying rule: carrying an obligation confines a value to slot and object-field positions exactly as being non-buffer would, regardless of the value's underlying type.
 A batch of individually obligated buffer-backed items must therefore live in object fields or separate slots, not in a buffer-backed container.